akshephard/Influx_Dataframe_Client/README.md

 This project seeks to make an easy way to write and query an influxDB server where the input and output for writes/queries are
 Pandas DataFrame

-The user must specify a config file in order to instantiate the object.
+The user must specify a yaml config file in order to instantiate the object.
 An example() is included in the repo.
 ```
                        time              ap_name  AP_count             parse_ap_name building_number floor room  test_field
 0 2016-04-01 07:00:00+00:00  ap135-100-103d-r177       1.0  [ap135, 100, 103d, r177]             100     1  03d         1.0